moalshak/OOP-competition2021/README.md

   Of course the sum of theses tickets is added to the profit and the weight of the passengers.

 * ### DLC
-   Added the DLC aircraft with passenger functionality and also the airports.
+   Added the DLC airports and aircrafts with passenger functionality.

  <a name = "manager">